BenCuff/github-pages-test/docs/communicating-uncertainty.md

 The meaning of the error bars or shaded ribbons should be clearly explained below the chart, with any additional information for the user at the end of the report or in a separate QMI report.

 The guidance below presents three different ways of visualising uncertainty in a chart (ribbon chart, fan chart and error bar chart) and highlights typical use cases and their advantages and disadvantages.
+Experimenting with multiple visualisation techniques can help you find the most effective way to communicate uncertainty in your specific context.

-Please also see our guidance on data visualisations for how to format charts accessibly.
+Please also see our [guidance on data visualisations](data-vis) for how to format charts accessibly.

-### No uncercertainty - not recommended
+#### ❌ No uncercertainty: not recommended

 Example 1 shows an illustration of a chart showing no uncertainty.
 Year is on the x-axis and some hypothetical variable on the y-axis.
 Only the central line (representing the average) is shown and there is no indication of any uncertainty in the data.
 Presenting the statistics in this way could mislead users by inflating their confidence in the accuracy of the data.

-#### Example 1: Hypothetical variable, England, 2010 to 2020
+##### Example 1: Hypothetical variable, England, 2010 to 2020
 <img src="assets/img/communicating uncertainty/Example 1.png" alt="" width="600px">

 {% capture expandable_content_16 %}